niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 #### Solar Panel

-At the installation site, 10 AM - 3 PM, the sun should be directly visible and not obstructed by structures, railcars, or foliage.
+At the installation site, the sun should be directly visible from 10 AM - 3 PM, and not obstructed by structures, railcars, or foliage.

 ---